 Transition to the Cloud: DoD must remain on the cutting edge of advanced computing capabilities to support warfighting and lethality.
 Our cloud initiative simplifies the ability to provide enterprise-wide access to information and improves security to safeguard critical information.
 Despite what you have heard in the media, the contract is not a sole source contract.
-The contract, which will have a 2-year base period, will follow a fair and open competition with the ultimate decision made based on performance and affordability.
+The initial 2-year contract will follow a fair and open competition with the ultimate decision made based on performance and affordability.
 We are pursuing this path to ensure cloud providers are competitive and responsive to DoD needs.